Planning your bot

 Make sure to look at your business and marketing goals: if one of your goals is to increase customer satisfaction, you may want to add a bot to your customer support team and let it handle the most common FAQs, so your team has more time to focus on the complex cases.

-Based on our experience and customers, we already have a bunch of template bots that you can easily download and modify.
+Based on our experience and customers, we already have a bunch of that you can easily download and modify.
 They target many industries, from E-Bikes, to Commerce and Restaurant, so you will surely get some inspiration there.

 Here are some good use case for a bot for booking trains: